Orine7/url_encoder/README.md

 ```

 Ps.: This assumes that your docker compose file points the default project ports.

 ## Roadmap

-- Split database so that each service has its own
+- [ ] Split database so that each service has its own

-- Add rabbitmq for services connection
+- [ ] Add rabbitmq for services communication

-- Add monetization features for url clicks
+- [ ] Add monetization features for url clicks

+- [ ] Add ads integration

-- Improve JWT auth.
+- [ ] Improve JWT auth.
 Needs to add refreshing tokens

-- Add nginx for reverse proxing and load balancing
+- [ ] Add nginx for reverse proxing and load balancing

-- Upload to homelab server
+- [ ] Upload to homelab server

-- Add Kubernetes orchestration
+- [ ] Add Kubernetes orchestration

-- Add it to personal page
+- [ ] Add it to personal page